Merrily We Roll Along (musical): Act II

-Time turns back to 1960 ("Merrily We Roll Along – Fifth Transition").
-Charley, Frank, and Beth are performing at a small nightclub in Greenwich Village, with a supportive Mary lending a hand.
+In 1960 ("Fifth Transition").
+Charley, Frank, and Beth are performing at a small nightclub in Greenwich Village, with Mary lending a hand.
 Trying to appear bright and sophisticated, they perform a song celebrating America's new First Family ("Bobby and Jackie and Jack").
-Joe is in the tiny audience and is quite impressed, as is his new fiancée (and former secretary) Gussie.
+Joe is in the tiny audience and is quite impressed, as is his new fiancée and former secretary Gussie.
 After the show, Frank explains to them that he and Beth are marrying.
 It becomes clear that the wedding is due to her pregnancy, but Frank professes his happiness anyway.
 With Mary, Charley, and Beth's disapproving parents looking on, the happy couple exchanges vows as a lovelorn Mary tries to swallow her feelings for Frank ("Not a Day Goes By" (Reprise)).

-In 1959 ("Merrily We Roll Along – Sixth Transition"), Frank, Charley, and Mary are busy in New York, working their way up the career ladder ("Opening Doors"), taking any job they can and working feverishly on their songs, plays, and novels.
-(Sondheim said this is the "only autobiographical song [he's] ever written...
-It's about all of us [writers] in the 50s knocking on the doors of producers and trying to get heard.")
-The men audition for Joe, but he wants more "hummable" tunes, and instructs them to leave their name with his secretary.
-So they decide to do their own show and, in an ensuing montage, audition and hire Beth and form a cabaret show together.
+In 1958 ("Sixth Transition"), Frank, Charley, and Mary are busy in New York, working their way up the career ladder, taking any job they can and working feverishly on their songs, plays, and novels.
+Frank and Charley audition for Joe, but he wants more "hummable" tunes, and instructs them to leave their name with his secretary, Gussie.
+So they decide to do their own show and, in an ensuing montage, audition and hire Beth, forming a cabaret show together ("Opening Doors").

-Finally, it is October 1957 ("Merrily We Roll Along – Seventh Transition").
-Early in the morning, Frank and Charley are on the roof of an apartment building on New York City's 110th Street, waiting to see the first-ever earth-orbiting satellite.
-Frank, who is about to be released from the Army, tells Charley how much he likes Charley's plays and proposes that they turn one, a political satire, into a musical.
+In 1957 ("Seventh Transition"), early one morning, college-attending Frank and Charley are on the roof of an apartment building on New York City's 110th Street, waiting to spot the first-ever Earth-orbiting satellite, Sputnik.
+Frank tells Charley how much he likes Charley's plays and proposes that they turn one, a political satire, into a musical.
 Mary, their neighbor, arrives to view the satellite, and meets the boys for the first time.
 She has heard Frank's piano from her apartment, and tells him how much she admires his music.
 He speaks of how much composing means to him.
-Suddenly, Sputnik is there in the sky, and now, for the young friends, anything is possible ("Our Time").
+Suddenly, Sputnik appears in the sky, and now, for the young friends, anything is possible ("Our Time").